YardRat0117/YardRat0117.github.io/index.md

 > In the absence of a story, I am left to write myself as the metaphor of myself.

-Oops...I didn't notice you, my guest, and welcome to YardRat's personal blog.
+Oops ... didn't notice you just now.
+Welcome to YardRat's personal blog!

 ## Who is yardrat?

-So here's Yardrat, currently an undergrad student majoring in BME(bio-medical engineering) at ZJU(Zhejiang University).
+So here's Yardrat, currently an undergrad student majoring in CS(computer science) at ZJU(Zhejiang University).
 If you wanna grasp a sketch of him, I guess the following FAQs could help.

 - Q1: What are your passions?

-- A1: Ah, 'passions'.
-You know, to be honest, I don't really think that an undergrad student, starting from scratch, could really found something worth calling a 'passion'.
-But if I gotta come up with an answer, I guess it would be 'AGI(Artificial General Intelligence)'.
-We're all aware that there's still a long way to go, but why not dream something fantastic?
+- A1: Well, about 'passions' - to be honest, I don't really think that an undergrad student, starting from scratch, could really found something worth calling a 'passion'.
+But if I name one, I guess it would be 'AGI(Artificial General Intelligence)'.
+Sure it's a distant dream, but why not dream something fantastic?

-- Q2: Then why did you choose BME?
+- Q2: Then why did you choose CS?

-- A2: Well...I didn't literally 'choose' BME, rather I was allocated to BME.
-As a matter of fact, I was admitted into the General Info-Engineering Program(not sure if the translation is perfect, so here's the Chinese name: '工科试验班信息'), went through a pretty intense(the application-admission ratio was about 1.4 or somewhat 1.5) competition for major in CS(computer science), and then failed, hence BME.
+- A2: Well...I chose CS ever since my senior high years, but walked through a quite path quite far from straightforward to CS.
+Initially, I was admitted into the General Info-Engineering Program, dreaming for a CS major, but failed the first round of major selection and ended up in BME(Bio-medical Engineering).
+However, I didn't give up, and in the second round, I made it through - 32 people fighting for 6 spots.
+It was a bit of detour, but I'm happy with how things turned out.
+You can check out [major](about/major.md) for more details about this journey.

-- Q3: Sorry to hear that, so what about your next step?
+- Q3: Happy to hear that, so what about your next step?

-- A3: I guess I would still consider a major transfer to CS, although it could be much more intense.
-As mentioned before, my so-called 'passion' is AGI, thus necessary to work as a CSer(at least I guess so).
-I might also try to work on AI during my grad years, or even continue working in the field of BME(you gotta admit that *FURRY ONEESAN VIRTUAL LOVE BRAIN CHIP* really stuns).
+- A3: Despite that working in the field of BME might indicate a career path where you work on *FURRY ONEESAN VIRTUAL LOVE BRAIN CHIP* (which really stuns), I still would enjoy a career that leads me toward some research work concerning computer science.
+And as an undergrad student, I guess my next steps are to maintain a satisfying gpa, to involve in research, ~~to get myself a girlfriend, ~~ and so on.

-- Q4: Let's talk about something happy, such as, your hobbies?
+- Q4: Then, what about your hobbies?

 - A4: Emm...I kinda hate a binary classification for things: these're 'hobbies' and those're 'works', and whatever.
-Instead, I'd rather import a model about 'projects' and 'dashboard', where you pick up 'project(s)' and gain development in your 'dashboard'.
-And when it comes to what's on my project-list, I think it would be furry-fandom, psychology, philosophy, foreign-languages, ACGN(anime, comics, games, and novels), Haruki Murakami, etc.(for your info, I might work on a set of posts about my 'projects' later)
+Instead, I'd rather prefer a model about 'projects' and 'dashboard', where you pick up 'project(s)' and gain development in your 'dashboard'.
+And when it comes to what's on my todo-project-list, I think it would be furry-fandom, psychology, philosophy, foreign-languages, ACGN(anime, comics, games, and novels), Haruki Murakami, etc.(for your info, I might work on a set of posts about my 'projects' later)

-For more about YardRat, please come here: [Everything about YardRat](about/yardrat.md)
+For more about YardRat, please check out [Everything about YardRat](about/yardrat.md).

 ## Why this blog?